-71 Privacy Act Notice Purpose: The Coast Guard of boating safety. and 33 CFR 173 & 174 authorize the courses this information for statistical purp oses, chiefly to inform the public, to measure the Program's effor rts, and to regulate issues relating to Routine Uses: The Coast Guard : shares this information within the agend REPORT SUBMISSION Report required because (select all that apply): To be submitted within: To be submitted within: 48 hours (if injury, disappearance or de At least one person in o, how ma , , , , , , operty damage only) At least one injured p treatment beyond firs person in this accident requ ist aid : ired or was o, how ma To be submitted to o: (Local State Reporting At least one person in recovered: n this accident disappeared If s and has r o, how ma • Authority) operty damage (e.g., fishinged (or likely totaled) \$2,000 ear) caused Phone: • e of damage to your boat: \$ You may submit any comr ments concerning the accuracy of the e of damage to your other p ٠. ggestions for reducing the burden to: 1), U.S. Coast Guard, Washington, DC l in this accident was (or like lanagement and Budget, Paperwork 1003), Washington, DC 20503.
-Questions , 10101 1000 this data should be sent to the Coast Report submitted by (see te Agency Use Only l = red ii possible) itor unable, or same as ope rator) First Name Last Name Other (describe): 14101) , not reamo Last Hame Phone: First Name Last Name Phone Primary Cause of Accident AC CIDENT SUMMARY , WHEN ACCIDENT I DESCRIPTION: Brid efly describe this accident Date: Time: am □ - (attach extra p ages if necessary) (mm/dd/yyyy) (selec ct one) - WHERE - Body of Water Name Location (on water) desc ription DAMAGE TO your boat YOUR BOAT: Brie efly summarize any damage to Nearest city/town 1 County: State: 1 YOUR BOAT - PEOPLE ROPERTY: (NOT BOAT) people on board (include ding operator): Briefly summa rize any damage to yo our other property (not boat) people being towed (e. g., on tubes, skis): people wearing lifejack ets (on board or towed):] OTHER BOATS INVOLV /ED IN ACCIDENT] of other boats involved: :
+71 Privacy Act Notice Authority: 46 U.S.C.
+6102 and 33 CFR 173 & 174 authorize the collection of information on boating accidents.
+Purpose: The Coast Guard uses this information for statistical purposes, chiefly to inform the public, to measure the Program's efforts, and to regulate issues relating to boating safety.
+Routine Uses: The Coast Guard shares this information within the agency, and if state and federal law permit it, to the public.
+REPORT SUBMISSION Deposit required become FORT 3 ODIVIISSION iiile i.e. Report required because 0 To be submitted within: disappearance or death) At least one person in o, how ma , , , , , , , , At least one injured p treatment beyond firs person in this accident requ ist aid : ired or was o, how ma At least one person in recovered: n this accident disappeared If s ot yet been ny?
+Authority) operty damage (e.g., fishinged (or likely totaled) \$2,000 ear) caused Phone: • e of damage to your boat: \$ You may submit any comr ments concerning the accuracy of the e of damage to your other p ٠. ggestions for reducing the burden to: 1), U.S. Coast Guard, Washington, DC l in this accident was (or like lanagement and Budget, Paperwork 1003), Washington, DC 20503.
+Questions , this data should be sent to the Coast Report submitted by (see te Agency Use Only l = red ii possible) itor unable, or same as ope rator) First Name Last Name Other (describe): , not reamo Last Hame Phone: First Name Last Name Phone Primary Cause of Accident AC CIDENT SUMMARY , WHEN ACCIDENT I DESCRIPTION: Brid efly describe this accident Date: Time: am □ - (attach extra pages if necessary) (mm/dd/yyyy) (selec ct one) WHERE - Body of Water Name Location (on water) desc ription DAMAGE TO YOUR BOAT : Briefly summarize any damage to your boat Nearest city/town 1 County: State: 1 YOUR BOAT - PEOPLE ROPERTY: (NOT BOAT) people on board (include ding operator): Briefly summa rize any damage to yo our other property (not boat) people being towed (e. g., on tubes, skis): people wearing lifejack ets (on board or towed):] OTHER BOATS INVOLVED IN ACCIDENT of other boats involved: :